skimmers/e-commerce_backend/README.md

 # My Application

-You can see a demo of postman here: <https://youtu.be/TIki4Fqrhzw>
+You can see a demo of postman here: <https://youtu.be/D44VBOLOwQk>

-Please note that I am not sure how to use the POST, PUT, and DELETE routes.
-If you can explain, that would be much appreciated!

 # Purpose

 I believe the purpose of this assigment was to give me experience in working with Express.js API to use Sequelize to interact with a MySQL database.
-I just don't quite understand how everything connects.
-It would be nice to learn when to use MySQl and Postman.